 Walking for Weight Loss Tips for Best Fat Burn

 I see so many people out on the streets walking their dogs and themselves and believing that that exercise each day will shed those pounds.
-Unfortunately, from what I’ve seen from the thousands of women I’ve worked with over the years walking for weight loss has to be done with effort.
+Unfortunately, from what I’ve seen from the hundreds of women I’ve worked with over the years walking for weight loss has to be done with effort.

 Here is what I learned from working with women looking for fast weight loss since 2005.